 Our system has a few limitations.
-It requires the tracked skin features to be visible in entire image sequence to make sure that the skin points are not lost during tracking due to occlusions.
+It requires the tracked skin features to be visible in all the image sequence to make sure that the skin points are not lost during tracking due to occlusions.
 Another situation where reconstruction error is high is when tracked points reaches the border of the visible skin region.
-There are two reasons for this: first, in the border body maps could be generated by extrapolation which is often unreliable due to noise, and second, when the surface normal is not well aligned with the camera axis, 3D reconstruction is very sensitive to small error in tracking.
-Another limitation is that our reduced representation of skin cannot model out-ofplane deformations of skin, such as wrinkles.
+There are two reasons for this: first, in the border body maps could be generated by extrapolation (which is only nearest neighbor interpolation in our case), and second, when the normal of the visible regions are in wide angle from the camera axis 3D reconstruction is very sensitive to small error in tracking.
+Another limitation is our reduced representation of skin cannot model out-of-plane deformations of skin, such as wrinkles.
 But fortunately, in our pipeline, these effects can be easily added by using normal or displacement maps.